tanupoo/fiapy/README.md

 [IEEE1888](http://standards.ieee.org/findstds/standard/1888-2014.html) is a set of protocol to exchange amount of time series data between two nodes.

 This is an IEEE1888 implementation written in python.
+IEEE1888.3 security is almost implemented. checking the peer's subjectAltName has not been done yet.
 WRITE and FETCH protocols for both client and server are supported.
 TRAP protocol is under developing.
 REGISTER and LOOKUP are not supported.